dorneanu/roam/content/books/exercised.md

 ### 181 {#181}

-Unless you are like Mary, you have probably given little thought to the act of walking since you started toddling at about one year old.7 That effortlessness is a remarkable achievement of your amazing nervous system, which dynamically controls the many dozens of muscles needed to put one foot in front of the other in varied and sometimes treacherous conditions including rocky mountain paths and icy sidewalks.
-Sadly, it often takes an accident or a stroke for you to appreciate these patterned movements and reflexes, which must accomplish two major things: move you efficiently and keep you from falling over.

-walking as a complex movement
+Walking as a complex movement:

+> Unless you are like Mary, you have probably given little thought to the act of
+> walking since you started toddling at about one year old.That effortlessness is
+> a remarkable achievement of your amazing nervous system, which dynamically
+> controls the many dozens of muscles needed to put one foot in front of the other
+> in varied and sometimes treacherous conditions including rocky mountain paths
+> and icy sidewalks.
+Sadly, it often takes an accident or a stroke for you to
+> appreciate these patterned movements and reflexes, which must accomplish two
+> major things: move you efficiently and keep you from falling over.

 ### 188 {#188}

+On carrying stuff:

-In theory, the cost of carrying something should be approximately proportional to its weight.
-Carrying an infant who weighs 10 percent of your body weight should be like being 10 percent heavier and thus cost you 10 percent more calories when you walk.
+> In theory, the cost of carrying something should be approximately proportional
+> to its weight.
+Carrying an infant who weighs 10 percent of your body weight
+> should be like being 10 percent heavier and thus cost you 10 percent more
+> calories when you walk.
 If only it were that easy.
-Dozens of studies have found that carrying loads less than half one’s body weight typically costs an extra 20 percent of the added weight, and when loads get really heavy, the costs increase exponentially.
+Dozens of studies have found
+> that carrying loads less than half one’s body weight typically costs an extra 20
+> percent of the added weight, and when loads get really heavy, the costs increase

-### 197 {#197}

-A veritable who’s who of medical organizations agree that adults should get at least 30 minutes of “moderate to vigorous” aerobic exercise at least five days a week for a minimum of 150 minutes per week.

-### 197 {#197}

-In the mid-1960s, a Japanese company, Yamasa Tokei, invented a simple, inexpensive pedometer that measures how many steps you take.
-The company decided to call the gadget Manpo-kei, which means “ten-thousand-step meter,” because it sounded auspicious and catchy.
-And it was.
-The pedometer sold like hotcakes, and ten thousand steps has since been adopted worldwide as a benchmark for minimal daily physical activity.

-ten thousand steps
+> exponentially.

 ### 225 {#225}